 It’s also important to know that most warts improve and go away on their own without treatment.
-Not only are they annoying, depending on their location, they can be quite embarrassing.
+Not only are they annoying, depending on their location, but they can also be quite embarrassing.
 This is the typical motivation for removal.

 The most common attempt performed to remove both the common wart and plantar wart on your feet is the use of over the counter acid treatments.
 The main ingredient in these is Salicylic acid.
-Drops are applied to the wart after a shower or five minute soak, left to dry and then either covered with a band-aid or other device.
+Drops are applied to the wart after a shower or five-minute soak, left to dry and then either covered with a band-aid or other device.
 The treated wart can even be left open to air.
-This therapy requires application of the drops at least twice a day and can last 12 weeks.
+This therapy requires the application of the drops at least twice a day and can last 12 weeks.
 If you’re planning on using this treatment, it is important to only apply the medication to the wart as the chemicals will severely irritate the healthy skin.

 Another available treatment is freezing the wart.
-Kits are available at the drugstore for in home use.
+Kits are available at the drugstore for in-home use.
 Liquid nitrogen is applied directly to the wart, one time a week for as much as one month.
 It is recommended that if you are not completely sure it is a wart, or if there is no improvement to the wart after a month of treatment, the area should be examined by your doctor.

 Doctors can also freeze warts in the office.
 This treatment is generally only required once or twice.
 If no improvement is found from this, your doctor can also perform a ‘slice and burn.’
 A slice and burn is a non-technical term for a wart being cut out with a laser and then cauterized or burned.
-Most doctors do not like using this method because the chances of scaring are great.
+Most doctors do not like using this method because the chances of scarring are great.